Omar Rekik: International career

 While his brother Karim was already capped for the senior Netherlands national team, Omar was first selected in the Tunisia under-21 selection in October 2018, aged just 16, before joining the Netherlands under-18 a month later.

 Rekik eventually decided to join the Tunisia national team in May 2021, as he was selected by Mondher Kebaier along with other young players such as Hannibal Mejbri.
 He made his international senior debut on 15 June 2021, starting as a midfielder in a 1–0 friendly win against Mali.

+On 14 June 2026, Rekik scored his first senior international goal at the 2026 FIFA World Cup in the team's opener against Sweden.